-For example, you may be creating a signup form that converts a user’s email to lowercase.
-This is a common practice used to ensure that another account cannot be created using the same email in uppercase because strings are case sensitive.
+For example, you may be creating a sign up form that converts a user’s email to lowercase.
+This is a common practice used to ensure that another account cannot be created using the same email in uppercase because strings are case-sensitive.

 The Python built-in function lower() can be used to convert a string into lowercase and return a copy of the revised string.
 In addition, the Python isLower() method can be used to check whether all the characters within a string appear in lowercase.

 In this tutorial, we will discuss how to use the lower() and isLower() methods to work with lowercase strings.
 We will explore examples for each of these methods to show how they can work in a Python program.

 To show off how lower() works, we’ll use an example.

-Let’s say that we are creating a signup form and we want to convert the email address a user inserts into lowercase.
+Let’s say that we are creating a sign up form, and we want to convert the email address a user inserts into lowercase.
 We could do so by using the following code:

 email = input("What is your email address?") print(email) final_email = email.lower() print(final_email)